marukatsutech/special_relativity/README.md

 ![image_ch9_fig7-10](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig7-10.png)

-Fig. 7-10 xxxxxxx
+Fig. 7-10 Generations of neutrinos

 So far, we have defined elementary particles by whether they precess or not, and the angle of precession.
 The precession angle of the photon, which is a gauge particle, is zero degrees (no precession).
 The precession angle of neutrinos oscillates at 45 degrees or less.
 The precession angle of charged particles such as electrons is 45 degrees.
 The precession angle of the W boson, which is a gauge particle and has a charge, is 45 degrees, but the apparent precession angle is canceled out by the precession component of the neutrino, making it zero degrees.

 From a symmetry perspective, then, there should be a particle with a precession angle of 45 degrees or more.
 This is thought to be the Z boson.